dotnetdan/tcp-ssl-bug/readme.md

 ## Conditions

 - Application targets NET 4.5.x
 - WCF service using custom binding with NETTCP transport and SSL security.
+    - The issue does not occur when using standard NETTCP binding
 - Host machine has 4.6 installed

 ## Errors